SAPAA Newsletter No. 57, February 2026

 Ideally, we would want to visit areas that are on the “First Ascent” list.
 If you want to suggest and possibly lead a trip to any site (First Ascent or otherwise), please email the President (Frank).

 Further down the line we have begun to organize a “fall mini conference”.
 So far, we envisage indoor presentations and local nature explorations.
-Keep the date in mind: it will be at the Miquelon Lake Visitor Center on Saturday, September 12.
+Keep the date in mind: it will be at the Miquelon Lake Visitor Centre on Saturday, September 12.

 The Sand Dune Natural Areas